-With Fourth of July around the corner, several Americans are getting ready for the big celebration.
-Whether it’s a big barbecue or a day at the museum, we all know that there is one thing that should be present: the American flag.
+Have you ever wondered how to properly retire a flag?
+With the Fourth of July and Memorial day being important holidays for Americans, we all know that there is one thing that should be present during the celebration: the American flag.
 So, while many people know how to properly salute the flag or say the Pledge of Allegiance, not many know just how to properly care for these flags.
 This includes what to do when it comes to “flag retirement.”

 In honor of Independence Day, here is your official guide as to how to dispose of an American flag without it losing its patriotic value.
 First, let’s talk about when it’s time to retire your flag.
 There are many misconceptions about the flag, one being that as soon as it touches the ground, it should be burned or retired.
 Well, not necessarily.
 Sure, keeping your flag aloft is ideal, but it doesn’t mean it is automatically doomed to retire if it touches the ground.
 You should clean it and make sure there are no tears, rips, or soils, and then place it back up on the flag pole.